arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

                 // (default: Transaction-Id).
                 options.Correlation.TransactionIdPropertyName = "X-Transaction-ID";

-                // Indicate whether or not the default built-in JSON deserialization should ignore missing members
+                // Indicate whether or not the default built-in JSON deserialization should ignore additional members
-                // when deserializing the incoming message (default: false). options.Deserialization.IgnoreMissingMembers = true;
+                // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Deserialization.AdditionalMembers = AdditionalMembersHandling.Ignore;

                 // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
                 // when the message pump starts/stops (default: CreateOnStart & DeleteOnStop).